khepin/KhepinYamlFixturesBundle/README.md

             phonenumber: 8765658
             birthday: "1989-12-12"

-You can use references to previously created fixtures:
+You can use references to previously created fixtures by supplying the name:

     model: Name\Space\MyBundle\Entity\Car
     fixtures: